 But as a beginner, playing on stage or getting gigs may not be a top priority – an amp for practice might be the type of investment you should make for now.

 As a first-time buyer, you would need a guitar amp that will help you discover personal music styles as you progress your skills.
 But even though you’re not exactly a rockstar just yet, you would also want an amplifier which you can take with you as you grow to become the musician you aspire to be.
 So you’d also want an amp that’s versatile and durable for the years to come.

 So, how do you buy your first guitar amplifier?
-We have a recommendation list of guitar amplifiers for beginners, but if you’re interested in finding the one for you, keep on reading this article, or you can view this electric guitar amps at Wave Advice.
+We have a recommended list of best guitar amps for beginners, but if you’re interested in finding the one for you, keep on reading this article, or you can view this best practice guitar amps guide.

 Do You Need An Amp For Your Electric Guitar?